Building Trusted AI at Scale Cities Startups & Digital Sovereignty – Fireside Chat Moderator- Mariano-Florentino Cuellar

 Major discussion points

-Trade as a conduit for AI diffusion and a source of new inequities – The WTO Deputy Director General argued that trade can spread AI to low- and middle-income economies and that AI itself can boost trade by up to 40 % by 2040[75-81].
-At the same time, AI reshapes comparative advantage toward data-rich, capital-intensive economies, putting labour-intensive countries at risk, which calls for skill development, digital infrastructure and regulatory updates[76-80][84-85].
-She later stressed the need for co-ordination between the WTO, international organisations and national authorities to address competition, labour and education challenges [197-202].
+Trade as a conduit for AI diffusion and a source of new comparative-advantage dynamics – The WTO Deputy Director General explained that trade can spread AI to needy economies and that AI reshapes comparative advantage toward data-rich, capital-intensive countries, underscoring the need for skills, digital infrastructure and updated trade rules[75-84].

 Overall purpose / goal of the discussion